grahamstark/referendums/bes/docs/brexit_vs_indie.md

 [^FNREG]: in the [Technical Note][TECHNOTE] I report a version of the model without these regional dummies, showing that adding or removing these variables doesn't affect our other conclusions in any major way.
-So model in column (2) is still comparable with the Indie ref one even though it has more variables]
+So model in column (2) is still comparable with the Indie ref one even though it has more variables.

+[^FNSCOT] 'Scottish', as is customary, simply means people living (or at least interviewed) in Scotland.
+Adding country of birth as an explanatory variable would be interesting.

 [^FNLON]: The [Resolution Foundation study][Resolution] finds this, too.